mendix/docs/content/developerportal/deploy/private-cloud-cluster.md

 The **Installation** tab shows you the installation script and configuration script which you used to create the cluster, together with the parameters which are used to configure the agent.

-You can use the **Reconfiguration Script** to change the configuration of your cluster by pasting it into a bash shell as described in [Running the Reconfiguration Script]{#reconfiguration-script}, above.
+You can use the **Reconfiguration Script** to change the configuration of your cluster by pasting it into a bash shell as described in [Running the Reconfiguration Script](#reconfiguration-script), above.

 You can also copy the installation and reconfiguration scripts to retain in your own code repository, if you wish.